 - Students with disabilities fit into Waterloo like everyone else.
 Learn more about the accessibility services we can provide to help you access and enjoy the full university experience

 - Book a meeting with a SBAT Ambassador or co-op career advisor to talk about your resume, interview tips, co-op opportunities, discuss work term challenges, or just figure out your next steps.

 - Use Waterloo Works to search and apply for co-op opportunities, manage your interviews and view your offers.

 - Improve your leadership skills by registering in the Student Leadership Certificate Program run by the Student Success Office.
 Free to any current student enrolled at Waterloo, you'll receive a certificate signed by the President and the Associate Provost upon completion.

-- Get involved with Velocity Science to nurture your entrepreneurial spirit and get business ideas off the ground.
+- Get involved with Concept Science to nurture your entrepreneurial spirit and get business ideas off the ground.

 - Travel the world and get credit for it!
 Add a Global Experience Certificate to your credentials by learning a new language, going on an exchange or participating in cross-cultural volunteer opportunities.

 Have more questions?
 Got a big idea that can make Science and Business even better?
 Contact:

 - Science and Business Students Association (SBSA);

 - Kashif Memon, Science and Business Program Lecturer and Student Advisor; or